 1-block course; Open to grades 9 and 10

 This course is designed for students who have not studied Spanish previously.
 The course introduces them to the language in a welcoming environment and at a pace appropriate to a first exposure to the language.
 Student are introduced to greetings and salutations, classroom expressions, nouns and articles, simple adjectives, numbers, colors, time and days of the week.
 This course begins to familiarize the student with verb conjugations of regular verbs and formation of simple sentences.
 Prerequisite: None

-This course is designed for the new student who has taken a year of Spanish at her previous school and who needs to review the material from level I prior to enrolling in the rigorous Madeira Spanish II course.
-Mandatory for any student who completed Spanish I at Madeira with a C average or below.
+This course is designed for the new student who has taken first-year Spanish at her previous school and who needs to review the material from level I prior to enrolling in the rigorous Madeira Spanish II course.
+Mandatory for any student who completed Spanish I at Madeira with a B- average or below.
 The course is also designed for the student who would benefit from a thorough review of Spanish I. Prerequisite: Returning students - Spanish I with a B- or below.
 New students - by placement test.

 This course reinforces and expand the student’s knowledge of the basic communicative functions, vocabulary and structures learned in Spanish I. Students continue to develop their linguistic skills (listening, reading, speaking and writing) using authentic materials while being exposed to cultural aspects of Spanish speaking countries.
 Some of the topics include health and medical conditions, city life, running errands, the environment, work life, and technology.
 A proficiency-based approach is used in class, which provides students many opportunities including group projects to learn and use the material.
-Prerequisite: Returning students – Spanish I with a C or better.
+Prerequisite: Returning students – Spanish I with a B or better.
 New students - by placement test.

-This course reinforces grammatical, spoken, and analytical skills.
-This course reviews all of the grammar and vocabulary of the first two years, supplement it, and provides ample writing, reading, listening, and speaking opportunities to ensure students complete the third level of the language requirement in a thorough and meaningful way.
+This course reinforces grammatical, spoken, and analytical skills and reviews all of the grammar and vocabulary of the first two years.
+Ample writing, reading, listening, and speaking opportunities ensure students complete the third level of the language requirement in a thorough and meaningful way.
 Through a variety of authentic texts (short stories, articles, media, and film), students improve their cultural competency while enhancing their language proficiency to communicate personal background, interests, and activities; to narrate and describe in major time frames; and to participate in conversations about topics of general interest expressing opinion, reactions, and recommendations.
 Classes are conducted in Spanish.
-Prerequisite: Returning students – Spanish II with a C- or better.
+Prerequisite: Returning students – Spanish II with a C+ or better.
 New students - by placement test.